 The chlorophyll-b is considered quite big molecules with a lot of interatomic interactions.
-The methyl group (CH_3) which appear at the hydrophobic hydrocarbon tail have many weak interactions between each other in maintaining its structures.
-Interaction in porphyrin-like ring, in addition, is also considered as complicated.
-Furthermore, the cc-PVTZ basis set is based on the extrapolation techniques, which take into account the valence and core electron correlation.
-To this end, based on these conditions, the wave number and density that are generated during the calculations are larger.
-In this regard, the number of functions also doubles than that cc-PVDZ basis set.
-From Table 3, calculation using cc-pVTZ basis set resulting unfinished calculation due to insufficient memory of hardware (more detailed hardware specification can be referred to Section 2.5).
+The methyl group (CH3) which appear at the hydrophobic hydrocarbon tail have many weak interactions between each other to maintain its structures.
+Interaction in porphyrin-like ring, in addition, is also considered complicated.
+Furthermore, the cc-PVTZ basis set is based on the extrapolation techniques, which take in into account the valence and core electron correlation.
+To this end, based on those condition the wave number and density that are generated during the calculation becomes large.
+In this regard, the number of functions also increases double than that cc-PVDZ basis set.
+From Table 3, calculation using cc-pVTZ basis set resulting unfinished calculation due to insufficient memory of hardware (more detailed hardware specification refers to section 2.6).

-From Table 2 and 3, we can conclude that the best basis set in this study is cc-pVDZ, considering several parameters as listed in the tables.
-Even though other basis sets such as LANL2DZ, cc-pVTZ, and 6-31G(d) have their own advantages, results shown in the tables are supporting this.
+From Table 2 and 3 we can conclude that the best basis set in this study is cc-pVDZ.
+Even though another basis set such as LANL2DZ, cc-pVTZ, and 6-31G(d) basis sets have their own advantages, but after considering several parameters listed in Table 1, 2 and 3, the best basis set is still cc-pVDZ.

-Fig. 2 and 3 are the optimised structure of chlorophyll- b using several basis set.
-It shows that the CH_2CH_2COO -Phytyl tail of chlorophyll- b is curved.
-From these figures, we observed that in general, using several different basis sets makes the CH_2CH_2COO -Phytyl tail curved.
-This happens because the CH_2CH_2COO -Phytyl tail has C=C and C=O bonding, which will make the tail curved, as indicated by the red dashed line.
-After considering the results from several optimisation parameters, LANDL2DZ and cc-PVDZ basis sets will be used for calculating the UV-Vis spectra.
+Figure 2 and figure 3 are the optimized structure of chlorophyll- b using several basis set.
+It shows that the $CH_2CH_2COO$ -Phytyl tail of chlorophyll- b is curved.
+From figure 2 and figure 3, we obtain that using several different basis sets makes the $CH_2CH_2COO$ -Phytyl tail generally curved.
+This happens because the $CH_2CH_2COO$ -Phytyl tail has C=C and C=O bonding, which will make the tail curved, as indicated by the red dashed line.
+Furthermore, after considering the results from several optimization parameters, LANDL2DZ and cc-PVDZ basis sets will be used for calculating the UV-Vis spectra.

 Figure 2.
-Visualization results of chlorophyll-b from optimisation process using 6-31G(d) basis set (left) and LANL2DZ basis set (right).
+Visualization results of chlorophyll-b from optimization process using 6-31G(d) basis set (left) and LANL2DZ basis set (right).

 Figure 3.
-Visualization results of chlorophyll-b from optimisation process using cc-pVDZ basis set (left) and cc-pVTZ basis set (right).
+Visualization results of chlorophyll-b from optimization process using cc-pVDZ basis set (left) and cc-pVTZ basis set (right).

 3.2.
-Correlation between the difference of CH2CH2COO-Phytyl tail in optimisation result
+Correlation between the difference of CH2CH2COO-Phytyl tail in optimization result

-The position of CH2CH2COO-Phytyl in molecule Model 1 (Fig 1(b)) will influence the optimisation results shown in Fig. 3 and 4.
-It is shown by the curvy CH2CH2COO-Phytyl tail which differ from the initial configuration.
-Therefore, the configuration of the chlorophyll-b in initial Model 1 (Fig. 1(b)) and Model 2 (Fig. 1(c)) will influence the calculation results.
-Table 4 and 5 show the SCF energy and bond length from different initial configuration of chlorophyll-b using 2 basis sets (LANL2DZ and cc-pVDZ).
+The Position of $CH_2CH_2COO$ -Phytyl in molecule model 1 (figure 1.b) will influence the optimization result which was shown in the figure 3 and 4.
+It is shown by the $CH_2CH_2COO$ -Phytyl tail curved that make it different from the initial configuration.
+Therefore, the configuration of the chlorophyll-b in initial model 1 (figure 1.b.) and model 2 (figure 1.c.) will influence the calculation results.
+Table 4 and table 5 shows the SCF energy and bond length from different initial configuration of chlorophyll-b using 2 basis sets (LANL2DZ and cc-pVDZ),

-Basis SCF energy (Hartree) SCF energy (eV) CPU time Model 1 LANL2DZ -2808.97507741 -76436.133555722 1d 16h 04m 54.7s Model 2 LANL2DZ -2808.97483817 -76436.127045668 2d 11h 30m 40.8s Model 1 cc-pVDZ -3008.81014942 -81873.924861210 5d 21h 45m 01.2s Model 2 cc-pVDZ -3008.81109123 -81873.950489175 3d 15h 41m 16.1s
+Basis SCF energy (Hartree) SCF energy (eV) CPU time Model 1 LANL2DZ -2808.97507741 -76436.133555722 1d 16h 04m 54.7s Model 2 LANL2DZ -2808.97483817 -76436.127045668 2d 11h 30m 40.8s